1247350913/finance/README.md

+# finance

 Repository for financial analysis.

-PBI report and data source not included so as to not publish personal financial data.
+Content largely not included so as to not publish personal financial data.